ZainfoDevs/solar-site-monitoring-api/README.md

 # Solar Site Monitoring API

-Flask REST API for monitoring solar-powered telecommunications sites, with OpenAPI documentation.
+The Solar Site Monitoring API is a Flask-based REST API for managing solar-powered telecommunications sites

 The project models a practical monitoring workflow in which teams record site information, solar-panel details, power readings, and operational alerts.
 It serves as a portfolio reference implementation for backend development and API documentation practices.